November 23, 2018

 Among various skincare routines, exfoliation has gained a lot of popularity because it helps remove the outer layer of dead skin cells and thus removes dull or dry skin, increases blood circulation and improves and brightens the appearance of your skin.
-Earth’s Wisdom today wants to tell more about exfoliation to readers.
+Today, Earth’s Wisdom wants to let you know about the benefits of skin exfoliation.

 Exfoliation can be performed in different ways.
 The choice of method and the frequency to use it depends on your skin type.
 Exfoliation is not recommended for certain skin conditions e.g. rosacea.